jensdufour/TI-WSRV-1819-JDF/README.md

 # Windows Server 2018-2019

 > Make this in Hyper-V.
-> Use Windows Server Core wherever possible
+> Use Windows Server Core wherever possible.

 ## Situation